NCAS-CMS/cfdm/docs/source/tutorial.rst

    >>> h.data.get_compression_type()
    ''

-Perhaps the easiest way to create a compressed field construct is to create the equivalent uncompressed field construct and then compress it with its `~Field.compress` method, which also compresses the metadata constructs as required.
+The easiest way to create a compressed field construct is to create the equivalent uncompressed field construct and then compress it with its `~Field.compress` method, which also compresses the metadata constructs as required.

 ..
 Code Block 3